Special Weather Statement issued for Wayne by NWS - NewsBreak

 Special Weather Statement issued for Wayne by NWS

-Effective: 2021-08-11 14:22:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2021-08-15 20:00:00 EDT Expires: 2021-08-15 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Wayne A strong thunderstorm will impact portions of southwestern Choctaw and northeastern Wayne Counties through 400 PM CDT At 319 PM CDT, Doppler radar was tracking a strong thunderstorm over Gilbertown, or 16 miles south of Butler, moving west at 15 mph.
-HAZARD...Winds in excess of 30 mph.
+Target Area: Wayne A strong thunderstorm will impact portions of western Wayne County through 415 PM EDT At 345 PM EDT, Doppler radar was tracking a strong thunderstorm over Screven, or 8 miles southwest of Jesup, moving northwest at 15 mph.
+HAZARD...Winds in excess of 40 mph and minor flooding due to heavy rainfall.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Gilbertown and Toxey.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Minor flooding due to heavy rainfall is possible.
+Locations impacted include Screven, Odum and Broadhurst.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0